NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

-If the option ``--mapproj-dem`` (with a DEM file as a value) is specified, each pair of interest point matches (after bundle adjustment and outlier removal) will be projected onto this DEM, and the distances between these pairs of projected points will be found.
+If the option ``--mapproj-dem`` (with a DEM file as a value) is specified, each pair of interest point matches (after bundle adjustment and outlier removal) will be projected onto this DEM.
+Ideally, matching interest points should converge onto the same ground point, so the distance between the projections on the ground measures the amount of misregistration.

 The file::